espressif/esp-faq/docs/en/test-verification/power-consumption-verification.rst

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   - By default, to avoid potential issues, `esp_light_sleep_start <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/sleep_modes.html#_CPPv421esp_light_sleep_startv>`_ functions will not power down flash.
 This is to prevent errors that may be caused if the flash is not fully powered off and back on when the device has just gone to sleep and is immediately woken up.
-  - For the issue details and on how to optimize power consumption in this scenario please refer to `Power-down of Flash <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/sleep_modes.html#power-down-of-flash>`_ section of the ESP-IDF Programming Guide.
+  - For the issue details and on how to optimize power consumption in this scenario please refer to `Power-down of Flash <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/sleep_modes.html#power-down-of-flash>`_ in the ESP-IDF Programming Guide.

 ---------------